alexbrodie/OrganizePhotos/README.md

 ## remove-empties

+_Alias: re_

-Remove any subdirectories that are empty save an md5.txt file
+Remove any subdirectories that are empty save an md5.txt file.

 ## verify-md5

-Alias: v5
+_Alias: v5_

 Verifies the MD5 hashes for all contents of all md5.txt files below the current directory.